tracespace/gerber-to-svg/packages/pcb-stackup-core/README.md

 If you're looking for an easy way to generate beautiful SVG renders of printed circuit boards, check out [pcb-stackup](https://github.com/tracespace/pcb-stackup) first.

 This is the low-level module that powers the rendering of `pcb-stackup`.
-It take individual printed circuit board layer converters as output by [gerber-to-svg](https://github.com/mcous/gerber-to-svg) and uses them to build SVG renders of what the manufactured PCB will look like from the top and the bottom.
+It takes individual printed circuit board layer converters as output by [gerber-to-svg](https://github.com/mcous/gerber-to-svg) and uses them to build SVG renders of what the manufactured PCB will look like from the top and the bottom.

 Install with: